Cordycep

 Cordycep’s Fungal Dominion

 When thrallic spores infect an unlucky sod, they burrow into the brainstem, growing microscopic fungal filaments that seize control of the host’s motor functions and thought processes.
 The infected—known as Thrallhosts—become grotesque puppets of Cordycep’s will, their actions dictated by the zombie fungus lord’s psionic commands.
-Formians are particularly susceptible to infection, for their lawful hive minds are easy to overrun with psionic domination.
+Formians are particularly susceptible to infection, for their lawful minds are easy to infect with spores.

 See, over time, the fungal growth consumes the host entirely, sprouting mushroom-like appendages and strange, chitinous fungal carapaces.
 Even in death however, the hosts continues to serve, shambling aimlessly as part of Cordycep’s fungal zombie horde.